zubeax/zubeax.github.io/_posts/2024-06-05-installing-minio.markdown

 ## Installation of Minio CLI

-Minio comes with a CLI that facilitates automation of largescale change activities.
-'Installation' is by downloading from a download site and copying the executable to a proper destination directory.
+Minio comes with a CLI that facilitates automation of largescale change activities. `Installation` is by downloading from a download site and copying the executable to a proper destination directory.
 <b>CAVEAT:</b> be careful to pick the correct architecture (arm64/amd) for your platform !